 Without these U.S. weapons, Israel can’t defend against attacks from Hezbollah, Hamas, and Iran.

 There is no military solution to the conflict in Gaza, only a diplomatic one that addresses the root causes of violence.
-Instead of sending more offensive weapons to Israel, Congress, and the administration should leverage this military aid with Prime Minister Benjamin Netanyahu to get him to finally accept a ceasefire deal in Gaza and Lebanon.
-Reaching an immediate ceasefire is a far more effective strategy to support both Palestinian human rights and Israel’s long-term national security.
+Instead of sending more offensive weapons to Israel, Congress and the administration should leverage this military aid with Prime Minister Benjamin Netanyahu to get him to finally accept a permanent ceasefire deal in Gaza.
+This is the only way to bring the remaining hostages home and to support both Palestinian human rights and Israel’s long-term national security.

-We should leave it to President Biden to negotiate a ceasefire.
+We should leave it to President Trump to negotiate a ceasefire.
 If he wants to suspend arms sales, that’s up to him.

 Congress isn’t a passive bystander.
 It’s a coequal branch of government and shares responsibility for what’s happening in Gaza.
 This is especially true when it involves U.S. weapons that senators and representatives have voted repeatedly to send to Israel.
-Leaving this issue entirely to President Biden and his administration isn’t enough and shirks key oversight responsibilities entrusted to members of Congress.
-The administration has had over a year to achieve a ceasefire and compel the Israeli government to do more to protect civilians and increase humanitarian aid access.
-President Biden’s Gaza policy has failed and Congress must do more to end the violence, achieve a comprehensive ceasefire, the return of the hostages, and end U.S. complicity in gross violations of human rights in Gaza, as required by U.S. law and policy.
+Failing to engage on this issue shirks key oversight responsibilities entrusted to members of Congress.
+The administration must do more to protect civilians and increase humanitarian aid access, especially now that the ceasefire deal has collapsed and violence is escalating.
+President Trump’s Gaza policy is failing, and Congress must do more to end the violence, achieve a permanent end to the war, the return of the hostages, and end U.S. complicity in gross violations of human rights in Gaza, as required by U.S. law.

 I’m focused on the humanitarian situation and getting a ceasefire – I don’t want to wade into the arms debate.

-Additionally, we’ve also seen many examples where Congress has successfully leveraged military support to key allies, like Saudi Arabia and the UAE, in ways that bolstered diplomacy, improved human rights conditions, and increased aid access.
-For example, the 2018 Senate passage of the Yemen War Powers Resolution led to former President Trump halting in-flight refueling for Saudi-led coalition warplanes bombing Yemen.
+Additionally, we’ve seen many examples where Congress has successfully leveraged military support to key allies, like Saudi Arabia and the United Arab Emirates, in ways that bolstered diplomacy, improved human rights conditions, and increased aid access.
+For example, the 2018 Senate passage of the Yemen War Powers Resolution led to President Trump halting in-flight refueling for Saudi-led coalition warplanes bombing Yemen.
 That move helped compel the Saudi government and the Houthis to reach a ceasefire in Hodeida port, which kept humanitarian aid flowing to millions of Yemenis and saved potentially hundreds of thousands of lives.

 There’s no precedent for cutting off arms sales to an ally in wartime.

 We are not advocating for cutting off an ally during wartime.
-These JRDs have been narrowly crafted to target specific weapons sales that human rights monitors have documented to conduct gross violations of human rights in Gaza, such as JDAMs and 120mm artillery shells.
-In just one year, the U.S. has spent at least $22.76 billion on military aid to Israel through September 30th.
-These figures only constitute security assistance that has been sold and has been delivered to Israel and do not include new multi-billion dollar arms agreements signed that would provide military hardware to Israel over the next several years.
+These JRDs have been narrowly crafted to target specific weapons sales that human rights monitors have documented to conduct gross violations of human rights in Gaza, such as JDAMs, D9 Bulldozers, and 2000-pound bombs.
+Since taking office, the Trump administration has approved over $12 billion in military aid to Israel.
+These figures do not include new multi-billion dollar arms agreements signed that would provide military hardware to Israel over the next several years.